 In the above mentioned Indian diet plan for bodybuilding, we have tried to plan a simple food chart based on what is generally cooked in our houses.

 We do not ask you to eat bland food as we do not like it either.
 An aloo paratha in the morning or a chicken sandwich as an evening snack are incredible options provided you know how to consume them and where to stop.
 You cannot afford to have butter-laden parathas and you need to necessarily use brown bread in your chicken sandwich.
 And your juices need to be healthy drinks with little or no refined sugar content.
 That’s the way it works and you have to balance both the sides to make your plan more sustainable and to stay committed to it.

 Do follow this Indian Diet Plan for bodybuilding and let us know how it helps you.
-Of course we are open to your questions and doubt regarding this Indian diet chart for muscle building.
+Of course, we are open to your questions and doubts regarding this Indian diet chart for muscle building.